check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Git.md

 * `Head`
     - This is the latest version of a file saved to the repository.

+## Procedure

-* Open a terminal window on your machine (CTRL+ALT+t)
+* Open a terminal window on your machine (CTRL+ALT+t

 * Navigate to your Projects directory.
 (If you don't have a Projects directory, make one with `mkdir Projects`).

 * Type `git init`.
 This command creates a git repository.

 * Type `git status`.
 This will show you the current state of your repo.

-It will show you what files are tracked (or not tracked), what files have been changed, and what has been staged.
-What does all that mean, exactly?
-Let's go over that now:
+`git status` will show you what files are tracked(or not tracked), what files have been changed, and what has been staged.

+## Steps to Get Started

-    - There are three steps to saving a file to your repo.
+* There are three steps to saving a file to your repo.

-    - First, you make changes in a file or in several files.
+* First, you make changes in a file or in several files.
 Git tracks every file you have changed.

-    - If you satisfied with the changes you have made, you add the files to the staging area with the command `git add [the filename of the file you want to add]`.
+* If you satisfied with the changes you have made, you add the files to the staging area with the command `git add [the filename of the file you want to add]`.

-    - To permanently save your files to your repo type `git commit -m "A short summary of the work done"`.
+* To permanently save your files to your repo type `git commit -m "A short summary of the work done"`.
 Use quotes for the message part.

-    - Once you committed your file, that's the end of the cycle.
+* Once you committed your file, that's the end of the cycle.
 You can always make additional changes later and then add, stage, and commit them as well.
 In fact, it is expected that you do.

 The above is the basic set of steps used to create a repository, add files to the staging area, and commit (permanently